 University policy and practice require such transfers to be done with legally binding agreements in place to ensure such confidential information or materials are used only for specific purposes and are not passed on to third parties.
 Such agreements also ensure both parties rights regarding the use of resulting discoveries or inventions.

-Innovation Enterprise has the responsibility and authority to negotiate and sign such agreements on behalf of the University of Saskatchewan.
+Research Excellence and Innovation has the responsibility and authority to negotiate and sign such agreements on behalf of the University of Saskatchewan.

-It is important to contact Innovation Enterprise for advice and assistance regarding CDAs and MTAs and provide sufficient lead time – usually several weeks or more – to ensure our office can complete the due diligence necessary.
+It is important to contact Research Excellence and Innovation for advice and assistance regarding CDAs and MTAs and provide sufficient lead time – usually several weeks or more – to ensure our office can complete the due diligence necessary.

 In conclusion, CDA and MTA arrangements need to be done correctly as they can impact your future ability to do research.